Albufeira Faro, Portugal Travel Guide

 Have passport/ID ready.
 Follow signage for check-in, security, and gates.
 Stay aware of gate changes and boarding times.

 Check baggage allowance.
 Ensure all liquids are in correct sizes for carry-on.
-Relax and savor the final moments of your trip.
+Relax and savor the last moments of your trip.

-ATMs and currency exchange services are on hand for any last-minute financial needs before you depart.
+ATMs and currency exchange services are on hand for any last-minute financial needs prior to your departure.
 The airport is compact and easy to navigate.